adlnet/xAPIWrapper/README.md

 XAPIWrapper.updateAuth(XAPIWrapper.lrs, creds.user, creds.password);
 ```

-The script automatically runs, creating a xAPI Wrapper class.
+The script automatically runs, creating a xAPIWrapper class.
 The class is created using the
-configuration object inside the xapiwrapper.js file.
+configuration object inside the xAPIWrapper.js file.
 If you modified this
 object with your configuration, then the xAPIWrapper class is ready to use.

 ``` shell